Expectations vs. The Big Picture

 The theme of expectations, in the film, of parents towards their children, paralleled my clients own expectations, which for them are based on their upbringing and cultures.
 Often, it’s difficult to shed those expectations when meeting potential partners, even for older singles, whose parents are either elderly or deceased.

-I recently introduced David, a 65 year old client to Judy, age 63.
+I recently introduced David, a 65-year-old client to Judy, age 63.

 They were both Jewish-David had been raised as a Conservative Jew, while Judy came from a Reform Jewish family.
 On their first date, which went exceedingly well for the first hour, Judy brought up (why??) the issue of burial.
 She informed David that she had instructed her children to have her cremated and her ashes scattered in her favorite childhood park.